Hair-Pulling Disorder: Why Am I Pulling Hair Out, And What Are The Treatment Options?

 As a parent, try to be supportive.
 Your child is already likely stressed about the hair-pulling and might be embarrassed or upset by the response.
 If you can help them feel loved and supported, you might have an easier time redirecting their anxious and stressed energy and thereby treating trichotillomania.

-In addition, you can reach out and ask for help.
+In addition, you can reach out for help.
 You do not need to have all the answers by yourself; it’s okay to depend on other people.
 Trichotillomania is one of several other mental health conditions that can develop from genetics or as a result of traumatic experiences.
 There are professionals who can diagnose trichotillomania and help your child receive treatment.

 What are the risks of trichotillomania?

-People with trichotillomania often experience gastrointestinal issues from accidentally swallowing some of the hair they have pulled out.
+People with trichotillomania often experience gastrointestinal issues from accidentally or intentionally swallowing some of the hair they have pulled out.
 Swallowed hair can eventually create a hairball in the individual’s digestive tract.
 If you have trichotillomania and experience sudden weight loss or other complications, call a doctor about the potential for serious medical conditions, such as a blockage in your digestive tract.

-Additionally, a person who has trichotillomania might feel extreme discomfort in social settings.
+Additionally, a person who has trichotillomania might experience extreme discomfort in social settings.
 They might feel self-conscious about the areas on their head where they have noticeable bald patches in a potentially unusual shape, or they could be nervous about their behavioral response occurring in public or in their social life.

 These risk factors can cause low self-esteem and impact an individual’s ability to feel comfortable in public.